bofei5675/Algorithm-in-Java/README.md

 * Patience sort - find minimum number of ascending subsequence from an array.
 Implement by the priority queue.
 ### Hash Table
 * LC 560 Store the cumulative sum and number of appearance

+### Divide and Conquer
+* 241. Different Ways to Add Parentheses.
+Find all combination of computation from a given string.